CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- TODO
+Students are encouraged to:
+- Be proactive about communicating.
-- TODO
+- Constructively criticize others.
-- TODO
+- Acknowledge others.

 #### Unacceptable Conduct

-- TODO
+Students are discouraged to:
-- TODO
+- Be passive aggresive/disrespectful.
-- TODO
+- Never ask questions.
+- Never listen to criticism/feedback.

 ### Participation